Cray-HPE/docs-csm/glossary.md

 * For more information on UAS, see [User Access Service](operations/UAS_user_and_admin_topics/README.md).
 * For more information on the UAS API, see [UAS API](api/uas-mgr.md).

+## User Services Software (USS)

+The User Service Software (USS) is a collection of user space packages, kernel modules, microservices, configuration content, and other components.

 ## Version Control Service (VCS)